About the Authors

 Elaine Elinson was the communications director of the ACLU of Northern California and editor of the ACLU News for more than two decades.
 She is a coauthor of Development Debacle: The World Bank in the Philippines, which was banned by the Marcos regime.
 Her articles have been published in the Los Angeles Daily Journal, the San Francisco Chronicle, The Nation, Poets and Writers, and numerous other periodicals.
 She is married to journalist Rene CiriaCruz and they have one son.

 Stan Yogi managed development programs for the ACLU of Northern California for fourteen years.
+He is the co-author with Laura Atkins of Fred Korematsu Speaks Up.
 He is the coeditor of two books, Highway 99: A Literary Journey through California's Great Central Valley and Asian American Literature: An Annotated Bibliography.
 His work has appeared in the San Francisco Chronicle, MELUS, Los Angeles Daily Journal, and several anthologies.
 He is married to nonprofit administrator David Carroll and lives in Los Angeles.

 About the Publisher